simesy/example_pseudopackage/README.md

 - Any custom logic (eg modules) in the second profile is not accessible to Drupal
 - Profiles usually contain very specific logic which is incompatible with other profiles
 - Unrequired module dependencies of Profile B may conflict with need modules required by Profile A
+- You can't easily allow a sub-set of patches to be applied from another package

 For example, due to the way composer works, you can't have Lighting Media without Composer resolving and downloading a large suite of modules related to Lighting Layouts.
 (Or can you?)